-A greater problem that may affect the results is that data are missing for a large number of countries.
+A greater potential problem affecting the results relates to missing data for a large number of countries.
 We proceeded with our approach despite large gaps in data availability.
-We provide some indication of the extent to which these gaps appear to matter, but also point to the need for far better data coverage-particularly in the case of poorer countries-to arrive at a more robust set of conclusions.
+We provide some indication of the extent to which these gaps appear to matter, but also point to the need for far better data coverage - particularly in the case of poorer countries - to arrive at a more robust set of conclusions.

-Our methodology has four stages: first, we identify the countries of interest; second, we develop a procedure to identify a summary indicator to represent each category on the basis of the several indicators presented above; third, we develop a method to classify countries as high, medium or low for each of our four categories; and finally, we adopt a classificatory system for countries when examining their overall performance on the indicators.
+The following methodology has four stages: first, we identify the countries of interest; second, we develop a procedure to identify a summary indicator to represent each category on the basis of the several indicators presented above; third, we develop a method to classify countries as high, medium or low for each of our four categories; and fourth, we adopt a classificatory system for countries when examining their overall performance on the indicators.